 With the pandemic changing work patterns and communication delivery options nearly overnight, the museum’s benefits team needed to pivot quickly, delivering enrollment without any of the traditional in-person and workplace-based activities they had relied on in prior years.

-When employees suddenly began working from home, ROC's recommendation to create a digital, fully-responsive digital guide for the upcoming enrollment cycle became a much more critical element in the communication plan.
-The team also added text message reminders, postcards to homes and virtual office visits to replace the worksite-based elements that no longer made sense.
+When employees suddenly began working from home, ROC’s recommendation to create a fully responsive digital guide for the upcoming enrollment cycle became a much more critical element in the communication plan.
+The team also added text message reminders, postcards to homes, and virtual office visits to replace the worksite-based elements that no longer made sense.

 More employees made an active enrollment decision than in any prior years